NativeScript/docs-v7/docs/ui/components.md

 ---
 title: Components
 description: Get familiar with the default user interface elements (widgets) in NativeScript.
+The article provides a list of all UI components in NativeScript and the corresponding link with detailed info for each of them.
 position: 20
 slug: components
 publish: false